sargunv/cakeparse/README.md

 ## Build

-This project uses [Kobalt](http://beust.com/kobalt/home/index.html) for its build system.
-Simply clone the repository and run `./kobaltw assemble`.
-If that doesn't work, try `./kobaltw clean test assemble`
+This project uses [Gradle](http://gradle.org) for its build system.
+Simply clone the repository and run `./gradlew build`.

 ## Contribute